maier/nad/DEVELOPMENT.md

 # Core

 1. Fork [NAD repository on github](https://github.com/circonus-labs/nad)
-1. Clone your fork on development host
+1. Clone fork on development host
 1. `vagrant up <os>` where `<os>` is the type of OS to target from above
 1. `vagrant ssh <os>`
 1. `cd /vagrant && make install`